akhadangi/EVE/README.md

 ---

 <font size = 4>EVE is equipped with two learning rates, where the 1st momentum is being obtained using short-term and long-term momenta, and 2nd momentum is the result of a residual learning paradigm.
-We have included all the interactive figures under the ```figures``` directory and you will be able to visualise these figures on your ```DESKTOP browser``` by heading vising [**EVE Optimiser Interactive Figures**](https://eve-optimiser.github.io).
+We have provided all the figures in interactive mode and you will be able to explore them on your ```DESKTOP``` browser by visiting [**EVE Optimiser Interactive Figures**](https://eve-optimiser.github.io).
 The users and the community are encouraged to download these files and visualise the performance of the Adam optimiser vs. EVE in more granular detail.